How do sinners obtain God’s gift of eternal salvation?

-The Bible says: “For “everyone who calls on the name of the Lord will be saved.”
-How then will they call on him in whom they have not believed?
-And how are they to believe in him of whom they have never heard?
+The Bible says: “For everyone who calls on the name of the Lord will be saved.
+How then will they call on Him in whom they have not believed?
+How are they to believe in Him of whom they have never heard?
 And how are they to hear without someone preaching?
+And how are they to preach unless they are sent?
 And how are they to preach unless they are sent?”
-Romans 10:13-15.
+(Romans 10:13-15).

 This short passage teaches us a few important things about the Gospel.
 The Gospel is about Christ.
 Christ died for our sins.
 Christ conquered death.
 And all this was God’s plan.
 That is the core of the Gospel.

 Paul says we need to believe the gospel in order to be saved by it.
 What does it mean to believe the gospel?
 It does not just mean that we believe that Jesus existed, died, and rose again.
 Even the devil believes facts about God, but it does not save him (see James 2:19).
 Therefore, more is needed than just believing facts.

 Peter said it this way when he was preaching the Gospel to unbelievers in the temple: “Repent therefore, and turn back, that your sins may be blotted out” (Acts 3:19).
 So, to repent is a change of mind.
 You get new thoughts about God, realizing He is the creator whom you should worship and obey.
 You get new thoughts about yourself, realizing you have sinned against God, and that your sins have earned you eternal punishment in hell.
 As a result, you get new thoughts about Christ.
 You realize that his death on the cross is the only hope for sinners to obtain eternal life.